Codefresh Classic

 Images dashboard with enriched image information

-For information on how to use the image reporting action in your Codefresh Classic pipeline and how to configure the integration, see CI Integrations.
+For information on how to use the image reporting action in your Codefresh pipeline and how to configure the integration, see CI Integrations.

 version: "1.0"